-Here’s our guide to snowboarding on a budget.
-Snowboarding is, by many, seen as a sport that is only affordable to the rich and famous.
-This is not the case.
 Snowboarding on a budget can easily be achieved with a bit of price comparison research.
-The only trouble with this winter sport is it is extremely addictive and once you can link your first turns the likelihood of you going on repeat snowboarding holidays or even attempting a whole season are quite high.
+The only trouble with this winter sport is it is extremely addictive and once you can link your first turns the likelihood of you going on repeat snowboarding holidays and thus wanting to upgrade your gear increase massively.

 Gearing up for snowboarding

-With regards to snowboarding on a budget you first need to make a few choices:
+With regards to snowboarding on a budget you first need to ask yourself a few questions:

-If you are a beginner looking to get into snowboarding on a budget, bear in mind that the faster you improve the sooner you will need to buy more advanced equipment.
+If you are a beginner, bear in mind that the faster you improve the sooner you will need to buy more advanced equipment.
 The lower end gear is far more likely to fail when pushed to its limits.
 So you either buy gear that is over your ability level but a tad more pricey or go for learner gear that will be perfect for those that only participate in the sport once or twice a year.

 If yes then it’s worth investing in good quality equipment.
 It will work out far cheaper in the long run.
 The important thing is to not risk getting ripped off, especially when you're snowboarding on a budget.
-Many shops will push their sales team to sell you products that you either dont need or are not fit for your purpose.
-Ebay is a great way of getting second hand gear.
+Many shops will push their sales team to sell you products that you either don’t need or are not fit for your purpose.
+Ebay and Amazon are a great ways of getting second hand gear.
 Or try the gear on in the shop and buy the same item online.

 It's important to wear layers when you’re riding.
 If you just wear a massive fleece under your jacket you are going to boil when the sun comes out or when you get on the gondolas.
 Then you will sweat, the sweat will turn cold and you'll be freezing!